wirwolf/MongoYii-Port-for-Kohana-3.4/Mongo/readme.md

 ## Using the ActiveDataProvider

-This extension comes with a `CActiveDataProvider` helper called `EMongoDataProvider`.
+This extension comes with a `CActiveDataProvider` helper called `\Mongo\DataProvider`.
 It works exactly the same way except for how it is called.

-Instead of using a `EMongoCriteria` or something similar you use arrays like so:
+Instead of using a `\Mongo\Criteria` or something similar you use arrays like so:

-	new EMongoDataProvider(array(
+	new \Mongo\DataProvider(array(
 		'criteria' => array(
 			'condition' => array(),
 			'sort' => array(),